-- Right: Arrive in the city, check in to your hotel, and have a leisurely walk around town to get your bearings or have a small bite to eat, like tortilla de patatas or churros with chocolate for merienda (tea time).
+- Right: Arrive in the city, check in to your hotel, and have a leisurely walk around town to get your bearings or have a small bite to eat, such as tortilla de patatas (omelet) or churros (strips of doughnut) with chocolate for merienda (snack).

 - Right: Continue walking around town and perhaps check out an art gallery or museum.
 Things are still open, and you have all the time in the world before the restaurants start hopping.

 - Wrong: Having exhausted all the bars in the city center and found them all empty, you eventually find a bar with some people in it.
-Have a couple of drinks and go back to the hotel before midnight.
+You have a couple of drinks and go back to the hotel before midnight.

-- Right: Ask where to find the best nightlife and head out at about 11.30 p.m., which is when the Spanish club and bar scene gets going.
+- Right: Ask where to find the best nightlife, and head out at about 11.30 p.m.
+That's when the Spanish club and bar scene gets going.
 You’ll find all the bars full of people.
-Move from bar to bar and enjoy the scene.
+Move from bar to bar, and enjoy the scene.

-- Wrong: Go down to the hotel bar and pay far too much to drink a bad brand of scotch that no Scotsman likely will have heard of.
-Eventually head for bed.
+- Wrong: You go down to the hotel bar, and pay far too much to drink a bad brand of scotch that no Scotsman likely will have heard of.
+You eventually head to bed.

-- Right: Still going strong?
+- Right: Are you still going strong?
 Good.
 There will be bars open as long as you can stay awake.
-Different regions have different laws on drinking times, but most bars will be open till 3 a.m., especially on weekends.
+Different regions have different laws on drinking times, but most bars will be open until 3 a.m., especially on the weekends.

 - Wrong: Zzzzzzzzzzzzzzzzzzzzzz.